ChrisWiegman/chriswiegman.com/content/posts/2011-10-07-shared-hosting-vs-vps-vs-cloud-vs-dedicated-server.md

 Cloud hosting isn’t for the faint of heart.
 It requires a rather heavy knowledge of web server software to handle effectively.
 In addition, due to its scalable nature you have to be diligent when using cloud hosting as resources are often billed by the hour and can easily exceed your budget if you don’t pay attention.

-On the positive, cloud hosting can be very cheap (currently hosting this site is <a title="Amazon AWS Free Tier" href="http://aws.amazon.com/free/" target="_blank" rel="noopener noreferrer">free for the 1st year</a> on <a title="Amazon Web Services" href="http://aws.amazon.com" target="_blank" rel="noopener noreferrer">Amazon AWS</a> and will be about $15 a month after that), reliable, and very customizable.
+On the positive, cloud hosting can be very cheap (currently hosting this site is [free for the 1st year](http://aws.amazon.com/free/ "Amazon AWS Free Tier") on [Amazon AWS](http://aws.amazon.com "Amazon Web Services") and will be about $15 a month after that), reliable, and very customizable.
 Cloud hosting essentially lets you scale the resources you need when you need them and only changes you for what you have used.
 For a site that is growing rapidly or subject to severe traffic fluctuations the cloud can be a very effective solution.

 In the end the type of hosting you pick depends on both your experience level and the number of visitors you plan on seeing at your site.
 The higher either one of those variables gets the more it will cost you.